 Some of these discoveries might seem minor at first glance.
 A new burial ground might seem like another collection of bones, until you consider what its placement means about early humans' intelligence.
 A strange metal mass could be a piece of trash, until historians discover it can calculate the planets' orbits.
 These eye-opening, and downright weird, discoveries continue to expand people's view of their world.
-From ancient fossils to strange structures, every object can help modern humans to understand the past a little bit more.
+From ancient fossils to strange structures, every object can help modern humans understand the past a little more.
 Read on to discover a few of these important artifacts in history, and be prepared to be amazed.

 Dating back to the era between 905 and 1170 AD, a bundle of plant-based psychoactive substances has been discovered in the Cueva del Chileno in southwestern Bolivia.
 Likely belonging to a shaman of the age, the well-preserved bag contains the earliest evidence of the use of ayahuasca, a hallucinogenic tea.
 “This is the first evidence of ancient South Americans potentially combining different medicinal plants to produce a powerful substance like ayahuasca,” said Melanie Miller, an archaeologist with the University of California, Berkeley, whose team discovered the bundle buried in a cave 13,000 feet above sea level.